 Close to your soul

 In the exhibition, Beat Mumenthaler gives an insight into various of his projects.
-The closeness to the photographed personalities should be as noticeable as possible.
-These people gave Beat a glimpse of their soul for a brief moment.
+The proximity to the photographed personalities should be as noticeable as possible.
+These people gave Beat a glimpse into her soul for a brief moment.

 «I'm interested in the essence of a person, their true face.
 I want to hold onto this.
 In all its shades, with all its light. "

-Beat Mumenthaler is a Swiss portrait photographer who has achieved international fame for his expressive pictures.
-From the Federal Councilor to the mountain farmer, from Arnold Schwarzenegger to Avo Uvezian, from the last Holocaust survivor to the refugee child from Syria: The personalities that Beat Mumenthaler portrays are undisguised, open, and genuine.
+Beat Mumenthaler is a Swiss portrait photographer who has achieved international fame with his expressive images.
+From the Federal Councilor to the mountain farmer, from Arnold Schwarzenegger to Avo Uvezian, from the last Holocaust survivor to the refugee child from Syria: the personalities that Beat Mumenthaler portrays are undisguised, open, genuine.

-The photographer creates authentic portraits through his sensitivity and his ability to establish a trusting closeness to the other person.
-Character images that give the impression of being able to look deeper into a life.
+The photographer creates authentic portraits through his sensitivity and his ability to build up a trusting closeness to the other person.
+Character pictures that give the impression of being able to look deeper into life.
 They always show respect, love for people and their individual beauty, truth and charisma.
-Beat Mumenthaler captures this essence - also formally straightforward, often in black and white, reduced to the essentials.
+Beat Mumenthaler captures this essence – formally without frills, often in black and white, reduced to the essentials.

-In 2017 Beat Mumenthaler gave the Swiss government a convincing face with the official image of the Federal Council.
-At «photo17», he showed touching portraits of Syrian refugees in Lebanon.
+In 2017, Beat Mumenthaler gave the Swiss government a convincing face with the official picture of the Federal Council.
+At "photo17" he showed touching portraits of Syrian refugees in Lebanon.
 His work for the traveling exhibition "The Last Swiss Holocaust Survivors" received international awards, as did his work "Chihuahua".

-Beat Mumenthaler works in the fields of portrait, advertising and art and presents his work in exhibitions, books, lectures and workshops.
+Beat Mumenthaler works in the fields of portraiture, advertising and art and presents his work in exhibitions, books, lectures and workshops.
 His works have received several national and international awards.